Illumina/gvcfgenotyper/README.md

 #### Caution:

-This software is in very early development, it is largely functional but may contain bugs.
+This software is in early development, it is largely functional but may contain bugs.

 There are various flavours of GVCF in the wild, this tool only works with the format [produced by Illumina pipelines](https://sites.google.com/site/gvcftools/home/about-gvcf).